-To use the Japanese TeX variants, simply enter japanese-tex-mode, japanese-latex-mode, or japanese-slitex-mode, and everything should work.
-If not, send mail to Shinji Kobayashi '<koba@flab.fujitsu.co.jp>', who kindly donated the code for supporting Japanese in AUCTeX.
-None of the primary AUCTeX maintainers understand Japanese, so they can not help you.
+To use the Japanese T_EX variants, simply activate japanese-plain-tex-mode or japanese-latex-mode and everything should work.
+If not, send mail to Masayuki Ataka '<ataka@milk.freemail.ne.jp>', who kindly donated the code for supporting Japanese in AUCT_EX.
+None of the primary AUCT_EX maintainers understand Japanese, so they cannot help you.

-If you usually use AUCTFX in Japanese, setting following variables is useful.
+If you usually use AUCT_FX in Japanese, setting the following variables is useful.